 Residencies, Retreats & Opportunities

-The Jack Harte Bursary is once again open for applications after a temporary absence due to Covid 19.
-Created and funded by the Irish Writers Centre (IWC) in partnership with the Tyrone Guthrie Centre (TGC), we are offering a professional writer a one-week fully resourced Writer-in-Residence Bursary to take place in 2023 by arrangement with the TGC.
+Created and funded by the Irish Writers Centre (IWC) in partnership with the Tyrone Guthrie Centre (TGC), we are offering a professional writer a one-week fully resourced Writer-in-Residence Bursary to take place in 2024 by arrangement with the TGC.
 The award is named in honour of Jack Harte, founder of the Irish Writers Centre, in celebration and acknowledgement of his contribution to Irish literature.

-- A cover letter including your personal details and statement of artistic intent, clearly and concisely outlining the project you would like to focus on during your time at Annaghmakerrig.
+- A cover letter including your personal details and statement of artistic intent, clearly and concisely outlining the project you would like to focus on during your time at Tyrone Guthrie Centre

 - An updated Curriculum Vitae (max. two A4 pages) including publications with ISBNs.